Sahil Jadhav: Education

 Jadhav has been pursuing bachelors course on Natural Sciences at Karmaveer Bhaurao Patil University in Satara, Maharashtra.

 Career

+2025: International debut

 Jadhav made his international debut at the 2025 Summer World University Games, where he was seeded sixth in the individual category during the rankings round.
 He, along with Kushal Dalal and Hrithik Sharma, won the silver medal in the men's team event after losing to Turkey by a margin of a point.
 In the individual event, Jadhav comfortably reached the semis, where he faced his Indian compatriot Dalal and advanced to the final after a stellar near-10 during the shoot-off round.
 In the gold-medal match, Jadhav hit consecutive 14 arrows and was one arrow away from setting the new FISU Games Record, but his last arrow went for a nine and won the match against Great Britain's Ajay Scott by 149-148.
 He also won India's first individual gold medal in the 2025 Summer Universiade.

+2026: Career breakthrough

+Jadhav won his maiden Archery World Cup bronze medal in the men's individual compound event in Stage 2 in Shanghai, defeating Denmark's Martin Damsbo by 147–144 after trailing in the opening end.

+In May, he qualified for the 2026 Asian Games after finishing first in the men's compound individual selection trials.